For answers to some of your questions about billing, please refer to the information below.

 - Reimbursement rates, which consider the amounts to be paid under health plan contracts

 Various pricing methodologies are employed for our services based on the availability of cost information and the ability to measure resource consumption.
 More detailed pricing principles have been documented for Pharmacy, OR, Research, Ancillary Supplies, and Professional Fees.
-As D-H establishes new services, part of the comprehensive review includes setting prices for the program.
+As we establish new services, part of the comprehensive review includes setting prices for the program.
 Prices are reviewed for both appropriateness and reasonableness at least annually in conjunction with the budgeting process.
 Prices are reviewed on an ad hoc basis as issues or concerns are identified.

 A: These are documents showing a detailed listing of how your insurance company processed your claim or bill.
 An EOB or EOP is mailed by your insurance company directly to you.

 A: Charges can vary for the same type of service based on individual patient needs.
 The average charge listed is the mid-range charge for patients receiving the same care and treatment.